jwagemann/era5_in_gee/README.md

 This repository contains a set of functions and example scripts to ingest Copernicus ERA5 reanalysis data into Google Earth Engine based on [manifest uploads](https://developers.google.com/earth-engine/image_manifest).

-The functions have been developed during the process of making a subset of the ERA5 reanalysis data available in Google Earth Engine.
+The functions were developed during the process of making a subset of the ERA5 reanalysis data available in Google Earth Engine.

 <br>